epfl-si/wp-dev/README.md

    - `wp-operator`: https://github.com/epfl-si/wp-operator
    - `wp-ops`: https://github.com/epfl-si/wp-ops

-- Directories used as mount point inside docker:
+- Directories used as mount points inside docker:
-   - `run`: everything for the running part, surch as nginx's configuration, WordPress' nonces, TLS certificates or sockets shared between PHP and nginx.
+   - `run`: everything for the running part, such as nginx's configuration, WordPress' nonces, TLS certificates or sockets shared between PHP and nginx.
    - `src`: sources of the WordPress that runs in the environment.
 Also includes